Essential advice for safe truck driving, during hot Aussie summer days

 Proper tyre inflation will increase fuel economy, increase road safety, improve journey times and help maintain an even load.

-Learn more tips from the truck driver training experts at Chris Shilling Transport Training.
+Learn more tips from the truck driver training experts at CS Transport Training.